InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/feature-owners.md

 ## Context

-Business & [Community leader](./core-team.md) looking for scaling inner source contributions and to drive engaging associate experiences by maximizing their development and growth.
+Business & [Community leader](./core-team.md) looking for scaling InnerSource contributions and to drive engaging associate experiences by maximizing their development and growth.

 ## Forces